zapell/zapell.github.io/README.md

 ## About Me
+I am currently a Data Scientist on the Machine Learning Banking team at Rocket Mortgage.
+Our team's goal is to optimize the lead allocation and mortgage banking space.
+This includes lead prioritization and how bankers interact with loans as they move through their pipeline.
+As a member of this team I have been focused on building Dial Prioritization models for unallocated leads.

-I am currently a Data Engineer on the Data Science team at Freedom Mortgage.
+At Freedom Mortgage, I was a Data Engineer and Data Scientist on the Data Science team at Freedom Mortgage.
 By moving through different teams such as ETL, Data Governance, Marketing Analytics, and the Intelligent Automative Initiative, I have developed an enterprise wide understanding of the data flow which has been an immense help in my ability to get the right data for modelling.
 Additionally, I have met with business leaders to understand problem areas and work with them to develop ways that our team can provide business value.

 I graduated in May 2020 from the University of Michigan studying Data Science.
 I have taken courses in Computer Vision, Machine Learning, Data Mining, Applied Regression Analysis, Bayesian Data Analysis, Web Systems, Database Management Systems, and Honors Multivariable Calculus.
 I have experience coding in a variety of languages but in my daily work I primarily use Python and SQL.